Joan Catherine Lubbock1

 Violet Sylvia Blanche Spender Clay was born circa 1878.1 She was the daughter of Joseph Spender Clay and Elizabeth Sydney Jane Garrett.1,2 She married George Charles Bingham, 5th Earl of Lucan, son of Charles George Bingham, 4th Earl of Lucan and Lady Cecilia Catherine Gordon-Lennox, on 30 November 1896.1 She died on 31 January 1972.1

-From 30 November 1896, her married name became Bingham.1 As a result of her marriage, Violet Sylvia Blanche Spender Clay was styled as Countess of Lucan on 5 June 1914.
-She was invested as a Officer, Order of the British Empire (O.B.E.) in 1920.1
+From 30 November 1896, her married name became Bingham.1 After her marriage, Violet Sylvia Blanche Spender Clay was styled as Countess of Lucan on 5 June 1914.
+She was appointed Officer, Order of the British Empire (O.B.E.) in 1920.1

 Children of Violet Sylvia Blanche Spender Clay and George Charles Bingham, 5th Earl of Lucan